Mohamed Waheed Hassan: Coup allegations, the CoNI Report and the Presidency (2012–2013)

-On 7 February 2012, Manik assumed the presidency following the disputed resignation of President Nasheed, who asserted that he was forced to resign at gunpoint in a coup d'état.
-A week later, a number of individuals, including Manik's own brother, Naushad Waheed, accused Manik of complicity in the alleged coup.
-Manik was also criticised both by Nasheed's party and several Human Rights organizations and by the international community for several human rights violations that occurred on the 8th of February following clashes between Nasheed's supporters and the Maldives Police.
-Manik and his supporters, however, state that the transfer of power was voluntary and constitutional, and have agreed to launch an independent review of the events surrounding Nasheed's resignation.
+On 7 February 2012, Waheed assumed the presidency following the disputed resignation of President Nasheed, who asserted that he was forced to resign at gunpoint in a coup d'état.
+A week later, a number of individuals, including Waheed's own brother, Naushad Waheed, accused Waheed of complicity in the alleged coup.
+Waheed was also criticised both by Nasheed's party and several Human Rights organizations and by the international community for several human rights violations that occurred on the 8th of February following clashes between Nasheed's supporters and the Maldives Police.
+Waheed and his supporters, however, state that the transfer of power was voluntary and constitutional, and have agreed to launch an independent review of the events surrounding Nasheed's resignation.

-BBC News reported that Manik's subsequent appointment of several ministers associated with the former president Gayoom "raised eyebrows", and that "most believe other forces were at play" behind the protests that chased Nasheed from office.
-On 11 February, Manik offered a unity cabinet, but this offer was rejected by Nasheed's supporters.
+BBC News reported that Waheed's subsequent appointment of several ministers associated with the former president Gayoom "raised eyebrows", and that "most believe other forces were at play" behind the protests that chased Nasheed from office.
+On 11 February, Waheed offered a unity cabinet, but this offer was rejected by Nasheed's supporters.
 On 19 February, Waheed appointed Gayoom's daughter Dhunya Maumoon a State Minister, prompting a new round of criticism, but also appointed Shaheem Ali Saeed, who is "considered progressive".

 In the weeks following the alleged coup, Nasheed requested that the Commonwealth of Nations threaten the Maldives with expulsion unless new elections are held.
 The Commonwealth has supported Nasheed's call for early elections, calling on both Nasheed and Waheed to enter talks to arrange new polls before the year's end.
-Manik said that early elections could be possible, but that "the conditions have to be right to ensure there will be free and fair elections".
+Waheed said that early elections could be possible, but that "the conditions have to be right to ensure there will be free and fair elections".